-Experiencing cultures is a major factor of travelling; cultural immersion is often stated as a primary aim.
+Experiencing cultures is a major reason for travelling; cultural immersion is often stated as a primary aim.
 Experimenting with the local cuisine is an important part of this but it is likely contributing to the demise of many endangered and beloved creatures.

 It is a simple rule of supply and demand, if there is not a market for the goods there is not any reason to supply it.
 Whilst the indigenous people will continue to eat ‘bushmeat’ in its various forms, tourists adding to this demand and being willing to pay high prices to do so compound the problem.
 This is not responsible tourism.

-“Poaching will only cease when the either the demand or the supply runs out.”
+“Poaching will only stop when the either the demand or the supply runs out.”

 Is experiencing the traditional cuisine of a destination worth its effect on the wildlife and ecosystems of our planet?
 A world without elephants, whales, primates, amphibians and yes cute puffins would deprive travellers of a lot more than an exotic meal.
 A high price to pay for cultural immersion and the opportunity to smoast!